ArpaxSpaceSystems/Orbital_Visualizator/docs/source/index.rst

 Orbital Visualizator documentation
 ==================================

+This document explain how to install Orbital Visualizator tool via pip.

 This documentation contains all methods and functions used in the Orbital Visualizator package.
 This package aims to give a graphic representation of an orbite of a satellite around a central body.
 For this, the user is asked to input either a TLE (Two Line Elements) or directly from Keplerian parameters.